sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 - Annual Conference
 ---

-<span class="lead-in">In 2020, NNPN hosted its first virtual Annual Conference.</span>
+<span class="lead-in">In 2020, NNPN hosted its first virtual Annual Conference.
+And in 2021, we're going to do it again.
+Stay tuned for dates and details as they are available.
+In the meantime, check out what happened last year.</span>

-Additionally, this was the first time that NNPN introduced its annual Summit, which we envision as a time for NNPN’s constituencies and partners across the field to come together to contemplate the big questions impacting our work as a whole.
+Additionally, 2020 was the first time that NNPN introduced its annual Summit, which we envision as a time for NNPN’s constituencies and partners across the field to come together to contemplate the big questions impacting our work as a whole.

-This year, we ask the question: **How can theater become essential to our communities?**
+In 2020, we ask the question: **How can theater become essential to our communities?**

 We convened Tuesday, May 26 - Friday, May 29.
 See below for our schedule.